 Non-compliance with the USA PATRIOT Act, Bank Secrecy Act, or other laws and regulations could result in fines or sanctions and limit our ability to obtain regulatory approval of acquisitions.

 The USA PATRIOT and Bank Secrecy Acts require financial institutions to develop programs to prevent financial institutions from being used for money laundering and terrorist activities.
 If such activities are detected, financial institutions are obligated to file suspicious activity reports with the U.S. Treasury's Office of Financial Crimes Enforcement Network.
 These rules require financial institutions to establish procedures for identifying and verifying the identity of clients seeking to open new financial accounts.
 Failure to comply with these regulations could result in fines or sanctions and limit our ability to obtain regulatory approval of acquisitions.
 While we have developed policies and procedures designed to assist in compliance with these laws and regulations, no assurance can be given that these policies and procedures will be effective in preventing violations of these laws and regulations.
-Failure to maintain and implement adequate programs to combat money laundering and terrorist financing could also have serious reputational consequences for us.
-Any of these results could have a material adverse effect on our business, financial condition, results of operations and growth prospects.
+Additionally, any perceived or actual failure to prevent money laundering or terrorist financing activities could significantly damage our reputation.
+These outcomes could have a material adverse effect on our business, financial condition, results of operations, and growth prospects.

 Litigation & Legal Liabilities2 | 6.3%